kubevirt/ci-health/README.md

   * Not have the `do-not-merge/hold` label.
   * Not have the `needs-rebase` label.

-* Merge queue length: number of PRs in the merge queue.
+* Merge queue length: number of PRs in the merge queue at a given time.
 * Time to merge: for each merged PR, the time it took since it entered the merge queue for the last time until it got finally merged.